Simple fact of life: working hard doesnt pay off. I mean look at Donald Trump… didnt work at all… need more evidence? Okay, here is my deal…

-It is hitting me like a softball in the groin today that I have been trying to control life too much.
+It is hitting me like a softball in the groin today that working hard doen’t pay off.

 Let me be real with you.
 I have been sitting here on the couch all day ruminating over the past and the future.

 For my entire life I have been attempting to make myself successful and it has never quite happened.
 I have never quite hit the sweet spot.

 - As an actor, I got to tour England and was eh, okay.
 But I never became famous.

 - As a writer, I have a flipping great novel that I’ve completed but I haven’t managed to find an agent for it.

 - As a commentator, I get to commentate some pretty great tournament (I commentated Street Fighter V tournaments).

 - And as a blogger I’ve never quite managed to take off either.